Monday, April 30, 2012

 I tested the XLE with a 4-cylinder engine that started at $24,725.
 With a power sunroof, power front seats, dual-zone automatic climate controls, heated power mirrors, fog lights, alloy wheels and 17-inch tires on top of the L and LE features, this was a well-equipped car.
 Three extensive option packages brought leather interior, navigation, push-button start, back-up camera and Toyota’s Entune multimedia system that links a smartphone to dining and entertainment options via the touchscreen.

-been that it can be many things to many people.
+Among the keys to the Toyota Camry’s success has been that it can be many things to many people.

 While it may not be the perfect car, it’s proven good enough to be No. 1.